 Latest Printed Circuit Board Industry Trends

 Between 2022 and 2030, the PCB market is expected to grow by more than 5%.
-It reached $75 billion in 2021.
-Printed Circuit Boards (PCBs) have evolved significantly since their invention in the early 20th century.
-In the year 2023, several trends are defining the future of PCB design.
-PCB design is at the center of all electronic devices and technologies, including smartphones, medical equipment, and more.
+It reached US $75 billion in 2021.
+PCBs have evolved significantly since their invention in the early 20th century.
+In the year 2024, several trends are defining the future of PCB design.
+PCB design is central to all electronic devices and technologies, including smartphones, medical equipment, and more.
 Let’s jump in.

-To help you with taking decisions during the design phase of the PCB, material type, layout complexity, and prediction challenges, which can impact the pricing of the product and the time to market, you can read more about the blog here.
+To help you make decisions during the design phase of the PCB, material type, layout complexity, and prediction challenges that can impact the pricing of the product and the time to market, you can read more about the blog here.

 Wrapping Up